BitAds (SN16) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BitAds Historical Price

-According to the latest data gathered on BitAds live price page, the current price of BitAds is 2.18USD.
-The circulating supply of BitAds(SN16) is 1.27M SN16 , giving it a market capitalization of $2.80M.
+According to the latest data gathered on BitAds live price page, the current price of BitAds is 2.08USD.
+The circulating supply of BitAds(SN16) is 1.27M SN16 , giving it a market capitalization of $2.65M.

 - 30 Days0.00%$ --$ 4.0557$ 1.4354